Content

 Our guide to DHT and male hair loss explains how dihydrotestosterone works and its effects on your hair in more detail.

-Hair loss from androgenetic alopecia is typically permanent.
-However, treating it early can help you to stop further hair loss, retain the hair you still have and, in some cases, even regrow hair in areas of your scalp with noticeable thinning.
+While hair loss from androgenetic alopecia is usually permanent, medications like finasteride (which blocks DHT) and minoxidil (which promotes hair growth) can help stop further loss, and in some cases, regrow hair.
+Treating it early can help you to stop further hair loss, retain the hair you still have and, in some cases, even regrow hair in areas of your scalp with noticeable thinning.

 Treatments for male pattern baldness include: